Lebanon: Prominent Hezbollah critic found killed in his car | DW | 04.02.2021

 His murder came six months after the devastating explosion at Beirut's port which rocked the already precarious Mediterranean nation.

-Critics lay the blame for the explosion on Hezbollah and its influence over customs and port security.
+Critics have blamed the explosion on Hezbollah and its influence over customs and port security.